JonoSommers/Geeki-FE/.github/ISSUE_TEMPLATE/overview-template.md

 ---
 name: Overview Template
-about: Describe the big picture.
+about: Describe the big picture of what we are building out.
 title: 'Overview | '
 labels: ''
 assignees: ''